 For many, the new year is a time to start fresh and develop healthy habits.
-Countless people are kicking off 2020 with a New Year’s resolution of getting sober and beginning the road to recovery, and one of the healthiest things a person can do is free themselves from the grips of addiction.
+Countless people are kicking off 2021 with a New Year’s resolution of getting sober and beginning the road to recovery.
+One of the healthiest things a person can do is free themselves from the grips of addiction.
 It can improve nearly every aspect of your life by boosting your health, enriching your relationships and providing you with a new sense of meaning and purpose.

 1. Take It One Day at a Time

 Simply deciding that you’re going to commit to sobriety once isn’t enough.
 If you truly want to make a lasting change in your life and abstain from substances, you have to recommit to recovery every day.
 Focusing on staying sober for a single day instead of for the entire year (and beyond) can make your goal seem less daunting.
 Sobriety isn’t a sweeping decision — it’s a daily choice.

 Don’t take life too seriously & live in the present! – Megan Powell, Community Outreach Associate, The Recovery Village Columbus

 You can’t change your past, and you can’t yet create change in the future — the present moment is the only thing you truly have control over.
 Wake up every morning and reaffirm that you want to live a better, healthier life without alcohol or drugs, just for today.
 Before you know it, you’ll be able to look back and see the progress you’ve made as all of your “todays” add up.

 If you’ve been using drugs or alcohol for a long time, it’s likely that many of your relationships and hobbies involve them.
 Because of this, choosing to remain in recovery also means fundamentally changing the way you think about and spend your free time.